ComputationalGenomics/Concerti/README.md

 ### Input

 #### Sample File
-The sample input file is a comma separated file where each row indicate informations on the bulk DNA sample, row 1 is dedicated for the header.
+The sample input file is a comma separated file where each row indicate informations on the bulk DNA sample, the first row is dedicated for the header.
 An example of the file is:

 ```
 sample_name,file_sample,time_point_value,ALC